 If you’re really fit and motivated, 75 miles per day is doable, but requires not only tremendous fitness, but the learned skill to travel this type of terrain, which is quite challenging.
 You have to have a decent amount of high mountain savvy to make good use of supplies, daylight, and knowing how to judge when to push on, and when to stop.
 For those going at a more reasonable speed, I think 45-55 miles per day makes for a nice tempo with a day or two at that 75 number.
 Some sections are simply really hard and that makes it tough to have an average daily goal.
 The thing that gets many people are the unexpected challenges that come with such extreme terrain.
 The endless hike-a-bike has clobbered some rider’s feet, ankles, and knees.
 The altitude zaps people’s ability to sleep and a host of other unusual variables come into play.
 It is…hard.
 No two ways about it.

 Bill Wright wrote:

-My trip was incredible!
+My trip was Authentic incredible!
 Massively physically demanding, beautiful scenery and I met many great people along the trail.
 While I have competed in a half ironman, a 100 mile mountain bike race and completed numerous one day, 100 mile road rides, this was my first bikepacking experience.
 I knew it would be physically demanding, but it was well beyond what I anticipated.
 I had to put in some long days (12-13 hours) to keep my schedule.

 Nicholas Carmen (Gypsy by Trade) said this: